fercho-dev/fercho-dev/README.md

 We all love cats, and here you can get awesome images.

-Things I learned:
+In this project I learned how to:
-- Fetching data from API
+- Fetch data from API
-- App-based authentication
+- Implement app-based authentication

 <a href="https://ferchoeth.github.io/cat-picture-generator/" target="_blank">👉🏼 Find your favorite cat</a>